balthisar/tidy/README.md

 - Automatically cleans up ugly code from HTML generator applications.
 - Identifies opportunities to ensure accessibility compliance.
 - Pretty-print formats your source code for maximum legibility.
+- Further validate your code with the W3C Nu HTML Checker, either online, built-in, or using the server of your choice.

 System Requirements